-North Kingstown Bridges Exposed to 100-Year Storm Surge Events
+Portsmouth Bridges Exposed to 100-Year Storm Surge Events

 Given seven feet of sea level rise plus a 100-year storm surge event, a total of 148 bridges statewide cause concern either because of potential free-board height or accessibility problems.
-In North Kingstown there are 12 bridges of concern, three of which are smaller facilities that may not be eligable for federal aid, and two of which are non-motorized facilities.
-North Kingstown's bridge infrastructure is the fourth most vulnerable to storm surge in the state of Rhode Island.
-Please note: The Jamestown-Verrazzano Bridge freeboard was not included in the data sets used, and so the bridge was flagged as having a freeboard height that required further investigation.
+In Portsmouth there are five bridges of concern, one of which is a smaller facility that might not be eligable for federal aid.
+Portsmouth's bridge infrastructure is the 13th most vulnerable to storm surge in the state of Rhode Island.
+Please note: The Mt Hope and Sakonnet River Bridge freeboards were not included in the data sets used, and so they were flagged as having a freeboard height that required further Figure 10